Skip to content

 Dartmoor bog spiders

-The specific habitat requirements of this group are poorly understood, but the species are likely sensitive to any degradation of bog or mire health, such as that caused by climate change, fire, atmospheric pollution, or changes to water levels and quality.
+The specific habitat needs of this group are poorly understood, but the species are likely to be sensitive to anything that damages bog or mire health, including climate change, fire, atmospheric pollution or changes to water levels and quality.
 Eight species in this group are listed as Devon Species of Conservation Concern.
 Two of these are identified as Devon Special Species.
-See Find out more for a link to the more detailed profile written for this group.
+See Find out more below for a link to the detailed profile written for this group.

 A money spider